Interviews

 Q&A: Jörg Tandler of Tandler Guitars

-Jörg Tandler interview by Professor Guitarism.
+Jörg Tandler interview by Guest Contributor.

-Jörg Tandler: Hello and thanks Baris – I try to make a long story short!
+Jörg Tandler: Hello and thanks – I try to make a long story short!
 I grew up in former Western Germany and always was in love with the sweet sound of overdriven guitars that I could listen to on AFN radio or even on “Beat Club” in German TV.
 By the age of 14 I started to play the guitar trying to figure out Hendrix, Blackmore and Page licks from listening to records with my sisters cheap Hofner Nylon, which soundwise was of course not really satisfying.

 During school holidays I earned some money at my uncles carpenters shop and bought my first amp, a ´69 Fender Bandmaster Reverb Amp and borrowed an unplayable department store electric from my cousin – this only helped a little.
 By 1980 I got my first serious and affordable solidbody, an Ibanez Roadster (Strat style) which later served as main pimping object for all kinds of projects like pickup swapping, fret leveling, refretting, electronics mods and so on, as I was never really satisfied with its sounds.